saiedmethal/MMM-AssistantMk2/README.md

 (I think if your mirror is only one, there is no need for deviceInstanceId)

 ### Configuration
 Below values are pre-set as default values.
 It means, you can put even nothing in config field.
-(Don't be panic. most of belows are not important to you.)
+(Don't be panic. most of belows are not needed for you.)
 ```javascript
   config: {
     deviceModelId: '', // (optional) It should be described in your config.json to use.